graasp/docs/docs/developer/apps/8-permissions.md

 ## Example {#example}

-Consider an app with three users:
+Consider an app with four users:

 1. A with `admin` permission
 2. B with `read` permission